Maund (unit)

 The vast extent of the Bengal Presidency (shown here in 1858) facilitated the adoption of the standard of 100 Troy pounds for the maund throughout British India.

 The maund (/ˈmɔːnd/), mun or mann (Bengali: মণ; Urdu: من) is a traditional unit of mass used in British India, and also in Afghanistan, Persia, and Arabia: the same unit in the Mughal Empire was sometimes written as mann or mun in English, while the equivalent unit in the Ottoman Empire and Central Asia was called the batman.
 At different times, and in different South Asian localities, the mass of the maund has varied, from as low as 25 pounds (11 kg) to as high as 160 pounds (72 kg): even greater variation is seen in Persia and Arabia.
 One maund in Pakistan is measured as 40kg.

 History

 In British India, the maund was first standardized in the Bengal Presidency in 1833, where it was set equal to 100 Troy pounds (82.28 lbs. av.).
 This standard spread throughout the British Raj.
 After the independence of India and Pakistan, the definition formed the basis for metrication, one maund becoming exactly 37.3242 kilograms.
 A similar metric definition is used in Bangladesh and Nepal.
 Throughout Bangladesh, one মণ/mun/mann is 40 kg.
 In Nepal's southern plains one Mann equals 40 kilograms and is generally used to measure agricultural output.

-The Old English, 'maund' may also be the origin of Maundy Thursday.
-As a verb, 'maund' : to beg; as a noun, 'a maund' : a small basket held out for alms.